Contract for difference: Asset management and synthetic prime brokerage

-CFDs were initially used by hedge funds and institutional traders to cost-effectively gain an exposure to stocks on the London Stock Exchange (LSE), partly because they required only a small margin but also, since no physical shares changed hands, they also avoided stamp duty in the United Kingdom.
+CFDs were initially used by hedge funds and institutional traders to cost-effectively gain an exposure to stocks on the London Stock Exchange (LSE), partly because they required only a small margin but also, since no physical shares changed hands, they also avoided stamp duty because trades by the prime broker for its own account, for hedging purposes, are exempt from stamp duty.

-It remains common for hedge funds and other asset managers to use CFDs as an alternative to physical holdings (or physical short selling) for UK listed equities, with similar risk and leverage profiles.
-A hedge fund's prime broker will act as the counterparty to CFD, and will often hedge its own risk under the CFD (or its net risk under all CFDs held by its clients, long and short) by trading physical shares on the exchange.
-Trades by the prime broker for its own account, for hedging purposes, will be exempt from UK stamp duty.
+It remains common for hedge funds and other asset managers to use CFDs as an alternative to physical holdings (or physical short selling) for UK-listed equities, with similar risk and leverage profiles.
+A hedge fund's prime broker will act as the counterparty to the CFD, and will often hedge its own risk under the CFD (or its net risk under all CFDs held by its clients, long and short) by trading physical shares on the exchange.

 Institutional traders started to use CFDs to hedge stock exposure and avoid taxes.
-Several firms began marketing CFDs to retail traders in the late 1990s, stressing its leverage and tax-free status in the United Kingdom.
-A number of service providers expanded their products beyond the London Stock Exchange to include global stocks, commodities, bonds, and currencies.
-Index CFDs, which were based on key global indexes including the Dow Jones, S&P 500, FTSE, and DAX, immediately gained popularity.
+Several firms began marketing CFDs to retail traders in the late 1990s, stressing their leverage and tax-free status in the UK.
+A number of service providers expanded their products beyond the LSE to include global stocks, commodities, bonds, and currencies.
+Index CFDs, based on key global indexes including the Dow Jones, S&P 500, FTSE, and DAX, immediately gained popularity.